edinaftcteams/ftc-shared/TeamCodeSamples/OpModes/statemachines.md

 - RHSAutoStateMachineGyro.java - This is an autonomous op mode that uses a state machine as well as some other useful coding strategies.

-Here is the state diagram that goes with the op mode.

 ### Autonomous

+This state diagram goes with the op mode.

 ```mermaid
 stateDiagram-v2
     [*] --> Initial